-Book Presentation
+Group Presentation

+Group-Led Discussion:

-Group-Led Book Discussion: On the first day of class, you will be organized into a group and assigned a book to read.
+On the first day of class, you will be organized into a group and assigned a topic to research.
 Your group should anticipate meeting a minimum of three times throughout the semester.
-During this time, you should critically discuss the topic and the relevance of course materials to issues raised on the topic.
-For the presentation, your group should identify at least three themes central themes from additional materials/resources (i.e., articles, books and video's) your group has researched.
-Examples from your research should be integrated only as a way of illustrating the relevance of the themes and overall argument.
+During this time, you should critically discuss the topic and the relevance of course materials to issues raised in the topic.
+For the presentation, your group should identify at least three central themes from additional materials/resources (i.e., articles, books and video's) your group has researched.
+Examples from your research should be integrated only as a way of illustrating the relevance of the themes and overall arguments.
 In addition, you should connect the discussion to the readings assigned on the day of the presentation.
-A detailed outline of your presentation should be given to the professor on the day of the presentation.
+A detailed outline of your presentation should be given to the professor on the day of presentation.